pniewiejski/algorithms-playground/README.md

 ## Issues 🤕

-In case you found any error in this repo, please let me know!
+In case you found any error (of any kind) in this repo, please let me know!